- How is prostate cancer treated?

 It is important to discuss all of your treatment options, including goals and possible side effects, with your doctors to help make the decision that best fits your needs.

 The next few sections describe the types of treatments used for prostate cancer.
-This is followed by a discussion of the typical treatment options based on the stage of the cancer.
+This is followed by discussion of other treatment-related topics, including things to think about when considering treatment options, typical treatment options based on the stage of the cancer, following PSA levels during and after treatment, and dealing with prostate cancer that remains or recurs after treatment.